samuel-sujith/NewReliclogger/platform/Readme.md

 This module starts a server at 8000 on localhost which exposes the below endpoints

-/redisup -> requests sent to this endpoint will be proxied to a localhost redis which is up /redisdown -> requests sent to this endpoint will be proxied to a localhost redis which is down /redisslow -> requests sent to this endpoint will be proxied to a localhost redis which has a slow response
+/redisup -> requests sent to this endpoint will be proxied to a localhost redis which is up\n /redisdown -> requests sent to this endpoint will be proxied to a localhost redis which is down\n /redisslow -> requests sent to this endpoint will be proxied to a localhost redis which has a slow response\n

 To simulate a redis which is down or slow, we use toxiproxy package which can simulate connection down and add latencies to the request